 For several touchpanel-control head units, the company features only three or four front-panel hard buttons, with all other features — navigation included — controlled by an onscreen GUI.

 Among six new in-dash single-DIN CD head units, the most advanced is the $249-suggested CZ500.
 It offers two-line display, iPod/iPhone USB port, built-in Bluetooth for hands-free calling and stereo audio streaming, and aux connection.
-It also features a separate visor microphone and is HD Radio- and XM Radio-ready.
-It features iTunes tagging.
+It also features a separate visor microphone, iTunes tagging and is HD Radio and XM Radio-ready.

 The $599-suggested double-DIN VX400, one of the new multimedia head units, features 6.5-inch touchpanel, built-in Bluetooth for hands-free and stereo streaming, and HD Radio-ready capability with iTunes tagging.
 It is also navigation-ready.

-In multimedia/navigation units, three models with built-in navigation feature Bluetooth as well as iPod/iPhone USB port.
+In multimedia/navigation units, three models with built-in navigation feature Bluetooth as well as iPod/iPhone USB ports.
 At a suggested $1,199, the flagship double-DIN NX700 features 7-inch motorized touchscreen, GUI and three front-panel hard buttons.
-It features 3D cityscape graphics for select metropolitan cities.
-Its Bluetooth feature lets users call a searched POI destination.
-The iPod/iPhone-controlling device is satellite radio-ready.

 Clarion also launched three new overhead monitors, amplifiers, speakers and subwoofer.